ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-overview.md

    * Requires that the cyber-recovery backup infrastructure has access with sufficient privileges to the production vCenter and ESXi hosts.
 * This solution is suitable for clients who want to copy critical data away from the production environment.
 Also, that cyber-recovery backup systems and personnel are separate from production and disaster recovery processes.

-[The definitive guide to ransomware: Readiness, response, and remediation](https://www.ibm.com/downloads/cas/EV6NAQR4){: external} provides an overview of ransomware history, its current prevalence, and resources to help fortify organizations and technical-level guidance on techniques to protect networks before an attack can happen.
-Also, a recovery guidance if an attacker makes it through defenses.

 ## Terms and definitions
 {: #veeam-cr-sa-overview-terms}